SHD30 / SHD30-45

 • hours can be preset and reset to zero

-• Approved for Class I, Division 2,Groups C & D hazardous areas
+• Approved for Class I, Division 2, Groups C & D hazardous areas

 Product Overview:

 The SHD30 and SHD30-45 are microprocessor-based tachometers with hourmeter and an overspeed trip point.
-The trip point can be connected as either a form “c ” relay output or as a normally open SCR output for alarm or shutdown on over-speed.
+The trip point can be connected as either a form C relay output or as a normally open SCR output for alarm or shutdown on overspeed.

 The SHD30 features a panel-mounting design, plastic enclosure that is 5-1/16 (129 mm) long and 4-1/4 in.
 (108 mm) high.

+The SHD30-45 has the same enclosure, but it also has a backplate with studs to mount like an OPLFC.
 The SHD30 models power and RPM data are supplied by either a magnetic pickup or a capacitor discharge (CD) ignition.
 The hourmeter is adjustable to a preset time and resettable to zero.
-Should power be lost, on-board batteries maintain the run hours display and allow for resetting the overspeed relay output.
+Should power be lost, onboard batteries maintain the run hours display and allow for resetting the overspeed relay output.

-When a tach signal is present the SHD30 models display rpm.
-When a tach signal is not present, the display is blank unless the Read Hours membrane key, on the faceplate is pressed and held.
+When a tach signal is present the SHD30 models display RPM.
+When a tach signal is not present, the display is blank unless the Read Hours membrane key on the faceplate is pressed and held.

 The five-digit, liquid crystal display is updated every second.
 The run hours, overspeed set point and current pulses per engine revolution can be displayed by manipulating the membrane switches.
 Run hours can be displayed even after power is lost.
 The run hours display can be configured to alternate with the RPM display.